“I Hate School!” What Can I Do When My Child Refuses to Go to School?

 How to Respond Effectively

-When parents get stuck a power struggle with their child over school—and in that constant negative cycle of fighting, yelling and nagging—school becomes a very negative thing for everyone involved.
-You will end up feeling like a hamster in a wheel—putting in a heck of a lot of work, effort, sweat and tears, but really not getting anywhere.
+When parents get stuck a power struggle with their child over school, the constant negative cycle of fighting, yelling and nagging—school becomes a very negative thing for everyone involved.
+You end up feeling like a hamster in a wheel—putting in a heck of a lot of work, effort, sweat and tears, but really not getting anywhere.